hangyan/hexo/source/_posts/2019-08-03-helm-controller.md

 Helm also provide an alternative solution: put all your CRDs in a single chart.
 Install it first, and then install other charts later.
 This actually is not helpful in many circumstances.
 Usually wen we hit this problem, we already have a first version of the charts's structure.
 If we move the crds around, we will have to do a upgrade(migration), again, either the upgrade failed, or the same resource conflicts problem occurs as described above.

-In `captain`, since we choose an `apply` logic when create/update resource , non of this will happens again.
+In `captain`, since we choose an `apply` logic when create/update resource , none of this will happens again.